If you buy products through the links on this page, we may earn a commission. Learn more.

 - Relatively low curcumin potency

-They provide 25 mg of broad-spectrum CBD with 10 mg of curcumin per capsule, with 30 capsules per bottle.
-According to Joy Organics, these capsules also use special nanoemulsion technology to further improve the absorption of CBD.
+Its curcumin softgels provide 25 mg of broad-spectrum CBD with 10 mg of curcumin with 30 capsules per bottle.
+According to Joy Organics, these capsules are made with special nanoemulsion technology to further improve the absorption of CBD.

-These softgels cost $0.12 per mg of CBD, which is close to the average market price for CBD capsules with added ingredients.
+They cost $0.12 per mg of CBD, which is close to the average market price for CBD capsules with multiple ingredients.
 They’re sourced from organic Colorado hemp and go through comprehensive third-party testing.

 Prima Daily CBD Softgels (Best Value)